 By 1925 the Society was so well established and with such a solid reputation that King Fouad expressed his willingness to confer a Royal Charter, whereupon the Archaeological Society become The Royal Archaeological Society and some 4 years later certain members were to accompany their royal patron during his visit to the Temple of Ammon at Siwa Oasis.

-1947 - 48 saw the last of the Society’s initiatives in archaeological field work when it set in motion a project to rehabilitate the then crumbling Temple of Abusir.
+1947 - 48 the Society’s set in motion a project to rehabilitate the then crumbling Temple of Abusir and the cemetery tower beside it.
 Through active lobbying of the “Service des Antiquités”, the Municipality and the Ministry of Public Instruction, sufficient funds were raised to allow serious work to be undertaken.
-The fact this important Ptolemaic temple still dominates the bluff above the Marsa Matrouh Road is in no small way due to the activity of the Society.
+The fact this important Ptolemaic temple and tower still dominate the bluff above the Marsa Matrouh Road is in no small way due to the activity of the Society.

 The two decades to follow were to see a decline in fortune, obviously attributable to the general upheavals that the country as a whole was experiencing.
 Already by 1950 there were financial problems and wrangles with Municipality which had formerly given an annual support of LE 300 to cover costs of publishing the Bulletin.
 Of the revolution itself, the Society minutes are silent though, at the General Assembly of 1953 a decision is passed unanimously to change the name from Société Royale d’Archéologie d’Alexandrie to the plain Société Archéologique d’Alexandrie.